wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>76.
 Book of Good Practices</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Published by Potion Laboratory Guild of Endon.*
 - You can instantly bring a pot of water to a boil.
-- Each time you study this book, choose a substence or element.
-You can safely handle and store that substence.
+- Each time you study this book, choose a substance or element.
+You can safely handle and store that substance.
 - Roll 1D4, you gain the following spell: 1.
 [Glasswarp](/2020/11/13/glasswarp/), 2.
 [Restore](/2020/11/13/restore/), 3.
 [Transmit Breath](/2020/11/13/transmit-breath/), 4.
 [Vacuum](/2020/11/13/vacuum/)
 ###### *From Oblidisideryptch's [Toxinist](https://oblidisideryptch.blogspot.com/2018/06/5eglog-wizard-school-toxinist.html)!*
 </details>